- About HAPS

 |Current HAPS-I course offerings|

-Courses are continually added, watch our facebook page for the latest course announcements!
+Courses are continually added, watch our Facebook and Google+ pages for the latest course announcements!
 To see previous courses use the drop down menu above.

 This course is designed to provide college-level instructors with the opportunity to expand their understanding of the rich cultural heritage of anatomy education along the Italian Peninsula, and its connection with Renaissance art.
 This course is an international experience preceded by a series of readings in peer-reviewed journals and scholarly books intended to put the travel experience into context, and followed by the development of a teaching module.
 Readings will be discussed in online forums, experienced deeper through the international experience, and applied by way of incorporating the teaching module into an existing anatomy course.